Keeping the momentum going

 What happens next?
 How do we keep the momentum going?
 Where do we start?

 So here we are again, amid high-profile cases of people of color being killed in racist incidents.
-Here we are again as protesters — peaceful protesters — are being met with violence by those who are supposed to protect and serve.
+Here we are again as protestors — peaceful protestors — are being met with violence by those who are supposed to protect and serve.
 Here we are again as people are demanding the equal rights and equal protections afforded them under the U.S. Constitution.

 “All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the state wherein they reside,” reads the 14th Amendment, adopted in 1868.